 Nike trainers need no introduction.
-The Swoosh logo is recognisable around the world and the brand’s shoes have graced the feet of all the world’s biggest sports stars, from Michael Jordan to Tiger Woods to Cristiano Ronaldo.
+The Swoosh logo is recognizable around the world, and the brand’s shoes have graced the feet of all the world’s biggest sports stars, from Michael Jordan to Tiger Woods to Cristiano Ronaldo.
 Considering the company was founded by a college track runner at the University of Oregon, alongside his coach, Bill Bowerman, Nike has come a long way to be considered, today, one of the best sports brands of all time.

 It’s both those things.
 Nike has a huge range of top running shoes for men and workout shoes for women, from ultra-lightweight race shoes to daily trail trainers, from gym-appropriate kicks to luxury sneakers that have been spotted on the red carpet.
 It’s hard to know where to start when browsing their collections.
 Plus, when they’re always bringing out new iterations of iconic models, it’s difficult to keep up.

 So we’ve compiled a list of the best Nike running shoes available today.
 We’ve got something for everyone, from dedicated marathon runners to newbies who have literally just downloaded Strava.
 These running shoes will keep you going from the climbs to the cool-downs, from the switch-backs to the home sprint.

 Looking for a beginner-friendly and budget pair of everyday Nike running shoes?
 Hard-wearing Nike trail running shoes with next-level cushioning?
 Check out our rundown of Nike’s best running shoes to discover your next road-running buddies or trail-charging champions.
 We’re not saying these Nike athletic shoes will get you to the Olympics—but they’ll definitely get you noticed.